- Volunteer Opportunities

 Volunteer Conservation Crew: Fieldwork Fridays & Stewardship Saturdays

 Join Conservation Department and LLCT staff for a hands-on chance to help maintain our trails and open space!
 Build bridges, learn invasive species management, and enjoy the great outdoors.
-Stay tuned for our Fall 2022 volunteer day schedule.
+Stay tuned for our Spring 2023 workday schedule.

 Staff are seeking volunteers who already enjoy walking on the trails regularly.
 Volunteers may choose one or two conservation areas to “adopt”.
 Responsibilities include keeping trails clear of twigs and branches, picking up trash, light vegetation management, and reporting on downed trees, erosion, missing signage and other trail issues.
 Ideally Adopt-A-Trail volunteers will check and report on their chosen trail systems at least monthly.

 Help us welcome visitors to the trail system!
 Greeters set up a table at a major trailhead, such as Mt.
 Misery, Flints Pond or Stony Brook, and greet visitors as they enter or exit the trails.
 Volunteer greeters will have materials about our trail rules or navigation that they can share with visitors, and they will provide friendly guidance about our dog, bike and other rules.
 Like the Volunteer Ranger position, this is a good fit for someone who is outgoing, friendly and wanting to help make visitors feel more comfortable on our trails.